incoresemi/river_core/CONTRIBUTING.rst

     $ git clone https://github.com/<your-username>/river_core.git

-3. Create an issue and WIP pull request that creates a working branch fro you
+3. Create an issue and WIP pull request that creates a working branch for you

     $ git checkout -b name-of-your-bugfix-or-feature